Beam (structure): Stress

-Internally, beams subjected to loads that do not induce torsion or axial loading experience compressive, tensile and shear stresses as a result of the loads applied to them.
-Typically, under gravity loads, the original length of the beam is slightly reduced to enclose a smaller radius arc at the top of the beam, resulting in compression, while the same original beam length at the bottom of the beam is slightly stretched to enclose a larger radius arc, and so is under tension.
-Modes of deformation where the top face of the beam is in compression, as under a vertical load, are known as sagging modes and where the top is in tension, for example over a support, is known as hogging.
-The same original length of the middle of the beam, generally halfway between the top and bottom, is the same as the radial arc of bending, and so it is under neither compression nor tension, and defines the neutral axis (dotted line in the beam figure).
+Loads on a beam induce internal compressive, tensile and shear stresses (assuming no torsion or axial loading).
+Typically, under gravity loads, the beam bends into a slightly circular arc, with its original length compressed at the top to form an arc of smaller radius, while correspondingly stretched at the bottom to enclose an arc of larger radius in tension.
+This is known as sagging; while a configuration with the top in tension, for example over a support, is known as hogging.
+The axis of the beam retaining its original length, generally halfway between the top and bottom, is under neither compression nor tension, and defines the neutral axis (dotted line in the beam figure).

 Above the supports, the beam is exposed to shear stress.
 There are some reinforced concrete beams in which the concrete is entirely in compression with tensile forces taken by steel tendons.
 These beams are known as prestressed concrete beams, and are fabricated to produce a compression more than the expected tension under loading conditions.
 High strength steel tendons are stretched while the beam is cast over them.
 Then, when the concrete has cured, the tendons are slowly released and the beam is immediately under eccentric axial loads.
-This eccentric loading creates an internal moment, and, in turn, increases the moment carrying capacity of the beam.
-They are commonly used on highway bridges.
+This eccentric loading creates an internal moment, and, in turn, increases the moment-carrying capacity of the beam.
+Prestressed beams are commonly used on highway bridges.

 The primary tool for structural analysis of beams is the Euler–Bernoulli beam equation.
 This equation accurately describes the elastic behaviour of slender beams where the cross sectional dimensions are small compared to the length of the beam.
 For beams that are not slender a different theory needs to be adopted to account for the deformation due to shear forces and, in dynamic cases, the rotary inertia.
 The beam formulation adopted here is that of Timoshenko and comparative examples can be found in NAFEMS Benchmark Challenge Number 7.
 Other mathematical methods for determining the deflection of beams include "method of virtual work" and the "slope deflection method".
 Engineers are interested in determining deflections because the beam may be in direct contact with a brittle material such as glass.
 Beam deflections are also minimized for aesthetic reasons.
 A visibly sagging beam, even if structurally safe, is unsightly and to be avoided.
 A stiffer beam (high modulus of elasticity and/or one of higher second moment of area) creates less deflection.

 Mathematical methods for determining the beam forces (internal forces of the beam and the forces that are imposed on the beam support) include the "moment distribution method", the force or flexibility method and the direct stiffness method.